GodswillUmoh/Building_Multiple_Linear_Regression_Model/README.md

 > + Dataset 2: A clear non-linear relationship; a curve would better fit the data.
 > + Dataset 3: An outlier skews the regression, although most points form a horizontal line.
 > + Dataset 4: A vertical line, where all points except one have the same x-value, making the regression line misleading.
+>
+> Hence, Linear Regression is only fit in the Dataset 1 Scenario

 ## Importance of Anscombe’s Quartet
 > The quartet highlights the risks of relying solely on numerical summaries without examining the data visually.
 Key lessons include: